tsa-ml/tsa-ml/README.md

 [SPARQL Queries](./SPARQL%20Queries%20-%20Use%20Cases.ipynb) tutorials and use cases demostrates different SPARQL queries which addresses research questions using the TSA-ML data platform.

+### Data Profiling

-### Research Question on Occupation
+### Occupation

-[Tutorials using Occupation Data](./Research%20Questions%20-%20Use%20Cases.ipynb) demostrates how TSA-ML can be used to address research questions relating to the population's key demographics over time.
+[Tutorials using Time Series on Occupation Data](./Use%20Cases%20-%20Occupation.ipynb) demostrates how TSA-ML can be used to address research questions relating to the population's key demographics over time.
+This tutorial demostrates the use of different SPARQL queries, machine learning, and AI using Python.

+[Tutorials using Bivariate Analysis on Age and Occupation ](./Use%20Cases%20-%20Age%20and%20Occupation.ipynb) demostrates how TSA-ML can be used to perform a bivariate anlysis on the population's age and occupation.
 This tutorial demostrates the use of different SPARQL queries, machine learning, and AI using Python.

 ## Contact